teaching-on-testbeds/eval-online-chi/snippets/eval_online.md

 * When you are satisfied with the appearance, click "Save dashboard" to save your changes.

 Return to the dashboard.
-You can resize panels and drag them to place them in different positions.
+You can resize panels and drag them to place them in different positions for better visibility.

 :::